Drupal 9 content migrations

 Attendees will receive detailed instructions on how to setup their development environment.
 In addition, they will be able to join a support video call days before the training event to make the the local development environment is ready.
-This prevents wasting time fixing problems with environment set up during the training.
+This prevents losing time fixing problems with environment set up during the training.

 On the days of the training

-- The training totals 7 hours of instruction, which we usually split into 2 sessions
+- The training totals 7 hours of instruction, which we usually split into 2 sessions.

 - A team of developers available to answer questions and help with training-related issues.

 - Attendees will receive copies of the training recordings.